Served: 1 year

 Town Marshal Springer Carpenter arrested Meeks and removed him to the Boone County Jail.
 In his statement to Boone County Deputy Sheriff Hume, Meeks claimed self-defense.

 Marshal Clutterbuck died the following day, December 15, 1907.
 His body was taken to and laid out in his mother’s home on Price Pike.
-Marshal Clutterbuck was survived by his mother, Frances Clutterbuck, and eleven siblings.
-He was buried December 18, 1907, in the Clutterbuck Family Cemetery.
+Marshal Clutterbuck was survived by his mother, Frances, and eleven siblings.
+He was buried December 18, 1907, in the Clutterbuck Family Cemetery at the end of Price Pike, on the left, about 200 feet from the road.

 Eight years later, during an altercation between another prisoner and prison guard P. J. Mulken, Meeks intervened and saved Mulken’s life.
-Based on this action, on July 6, 1916, Meeks was paroled.
+On July 6, 1916, Meeks was paroled after having served only eight years.

-This narrative was researched and revised December 11, 2012 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with research assistance from Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© This narrative created on December 3, 2012 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
+All rights are reserved to him and the Greater Cincinnati Police Museum